streamdata-gallery-topics/webhooks/_listings/climacell/webhooks-post-openapi.md

 x-complete: 0
 info:
   title: ClimaCell Post Webhooks
+  description: |-
+    ### Create a Webhook

-  description: "### Create a Webhook\n\nCreates a new Webhook, and name it.
-The system
-    attaches a unique ID to each webhook you create.
-This ID is used to refer to the webhook and manage it in the following \u200B```webhooks```\u200B API calls."
+    Creates a new Webhook, and name it.
+The system attaches a unique ID to each webhook you create.
+This ID is used to refer to the webhook and manage it in the following ???```webhooks```???
+API calls.
   version: 1.0.0
 host: api2.climacell.co
 basePath: /v2